VaclavKey/REST-API-NodeJS-PostgreSQL/README.md

-# Simple realisation of REST API using NodeJS(Express) & PostgreSQL
+# A simple REST API implementation using Node.js (Express) and PostgreSQL.